risaacson/eucalyptus-sosreport-plugins/README.md

 doctor-euca
 ===========

-Scripts for deep analysis/troubleshooting for Euca
+Scripts for deep analysis/troubleshooting for Euca.
+More coming soon. :)